CSYClubIIITK/how-to-survive-IIITK/src/README.md

 ---
-description: Author - Ansh (and chatGPT)
+description: Welcome to How to Survive IIITK — Hacktoberfest Edition! 🎉
 ---

-# Welcome to How to Survive IIITK — Hacktoberfest Edition! 🎉
+# How to Survive IIITK

+`Author - Ansh (and chatGPT)`

 Hello there, weary traveler or adventurous freshman! 🧭